 Reducing levels - for ****** Officials: All 6 star Officials are reduced automatically to 5 star at the end of the year.
 New 6 star Officials are appointed by the CWWC at the beginning of the year.

-Due to the fast development of the sport, all officials have to take part in or instruct one seminar every 4 years, regardless of their activity in the given period.
+Due to the fast development of the sport, all International officials have to take part in or instruct one seminar every 4 years, regardless of their activity in the given period.

 All 6 star officials are members of the Judges Development Commission.
 All 5 and 6 star judges are invited by the CWWC to the Officials Clinics to develop the sport.
 4 star Officials can take part at such Clinics with the approval of their Federation and CWWC.

 The Chief Judge of the Competition is NOT allowed to compete in the competition.
-For any International 3 Star (and above) Competition, the Chief Judge must be from a different Nation can't be from the country where the events takes place or from the country of organizing Federation if these are different.
+For any International 3 Star (and above) Competition, the Chief Judge must be from a different Nation can't be from the country where the event takes place or from the country of organizing Federation if these are different.

 COMPETITIONS

+All riders in competitions must be members of their respective federations.

 Competitions are classified from *(1 Star) to ******(6 Stars), depending on the requirements and limitations described below.

 All national and international competitions must be properly registered with the IWWF or relevant Confederation Council, and approved by the National Federation.
 A bulletin in English has to be prepared for all international competitions.
 Bulletins must be published 30 days before the competition at the latest.

+All officials for International Competitions will be appointed by the respective Confederation Council.

 Basic requirements and limitations on number of events per country: